Banknotes of the Hungarian forint: 1946 Banknotes

 In 1946, the first series of forint banknotes were put into circulation with the denominations of 10 Ft and 100 Ft.
-As a consequence of their poor quality (offset printing), many counterfeit appeared in a short time.
+As a consequence of their poor quality (offset printing), many counterfeits appeared in a short time.

 1947 Series

 From 1947, a second series of banknotes were designed and put into circulation.
-These banknotes were printed until 1996 with different coat of arms.
+These banknotes were printed until 1996 with a different coat of arms.

 1997 series

 Between 1997 and 2001, a new series of banknotes were issued with improved security features.
 The notes share the common size of 154 × 70 mm.
-The banknotes are printed by the Hungarian Banknote Printing Corp. in Budapest on paper manufactured by the Diósgyőr Papermill in Miskolc.
+The banknotes were printed by the Hungarian Banknote Printing Corp. in Budapest on paper manufactured by the Diósgyőr Papermill in Miskolc.

-The Hungarian National Bank has announced the withdrawal of the 1000 forint notes issued prior to 2006.
+The Hungarian National Bank announced the withdrawal of the 1000 forint notes issued prior to 2006.
 This affects the 1000 forint note from the current series, but without the red metallic strip on the obverse side, i.e. also the Millennium issue.
 These notes remained in circulation until August 31, 2007.
 After this period, the note may be refused for payment.
 However, commercial banks may exchange these notes thereafter.
 The Hungarian National Bank will continue to exchange these notes for twenty years, until August 31, 2027.

 The 200 forint notes were replaced with a new 200 forint coin in 2009.
 (The silver 200 forint coins that were in circulation until 1998 did not see much use at that time.)

 2014 series

 Beginning in 2014, the Hungarian National Bank issued a revised series of forint banknotes, featuring the same themes as its previous issues, but containing advanced security features.
-The first banknote issued for this series, the 10,000 forint, was issued into general circulation on 2 September 2014, followed by the 20,000 forint banknote on 25 September 2015, the 2,000 and 5,000 forint banknotes on 1 March 2017, the 1,000 forint banknote on 1 March 2018 and the 500 forint banknote on 1 February 2019.
+The first banknote issued in this series, the 10,000 forint, was issued into general circulation on 2 September 2014, followed by the 20,000 forint banknote on 25 September 2015, the 2,000 and 5,000 forint banknotes on 1 March 2017, the 1,000 forint banknote on 1 March 2018 and the 500 forint banknote on 1 February 2019.